I had the pleasure of bringing my dear friend Lisa Mullinax back on the Paws & Reward Podcast to share dog training tips for biting and aggression.

 1. Reflect away from the dog.

-This is the formal invitation to feel everything, shame, guilt, anger, mistrust, embarrassment.
+This is your formal invitation to feel everything: shame, guilt, anger, mistrust, embarrassment.
 You name it, you get to feel it!
 We suggest that it’s best to process these emotions away from your dog so your reaction does not impact them emotionally.
 We can’t change what happened, so we need to feel it, so we can make a plan to move forward.

 2. Be objective about the situation as best as you can.

-Some questions to ask yourself to gather the facts include:
+Some questions to ask yourself to gather the facts when exploring dog training tips for biting include:

 - What was the context of the situation?